 - Skin on ankle or lower leg becomes thick and changes color

 - Veins have become swollen, red, or tender to the touch

 Your foot and ankle specialist may recommend one or more of these treatments to manage your varicose veins.
 Dr. Rabbani handles each case of varicose veins differently based on the individual needs of the patient.
 He often utilizes different aspects of regenerative medicine.
 Treatment options vary in cost, and most do not require a great deal of recovery time or downtime.

-One of the best treatments for varicose veins is stem cell therapy.
+One of the best treatments for varicose veins is therapy.
 Sclerotherapy is another option.
 This treatment involves injecting a solution into the veins causing them to shrink.
 This is an effective option because results are visible immediately.

 - Avoid long periods of sitting or standing